 - Wealth is built over the long run by staying in the market, investing in quality stocks, and adding more capital over time.

 How Often Does the Stock Market Lose Money?

-A market correction means the stock market went down over 10 percent from its previous high price level.
-This can happen in the middle of the year, and the market can recover by year-end, so a market correction may never show up as a negative in calendar-year total returns.
+When a market is experiencing volatility or a period of negative returns, you may hear the media talking a lot about market corrections and bear markets.
+A market correction means the stock market went down less than 10% from its previous high price level.
+This can happen in the middle of the year, and the market can recover by year-end, so a market correction might never show up as a negative in calendar-year total returns.

 Time in the Market vs. Timing the Market